mabdulrehmankhan/basic_face-recognition_system/README.md

 # Basic Face Recognition System using Python

-Welcome to the "Basic Face Recognition System using Python" repository!
+Welcome to the "Basic Face Recognition System using Python" repository created by MUHAMMAD ABDUL REHMAN KHAN!
 This project is a simple demonstration of how to perform basic face recognition using Python and a few popular libraries.

 ## Table of Contents
 - [Introduction](#introduction)